-The takeaway?
 In determining which of these sites are the best ones for you to compare prices with, it’s helpful to determine which sites meet your trip-booking needs.
 Do you want to clearly see bag fees up front?
 Do you want an easy “flexible dates” function, or are your dates firm?
 If your travel plans are loose, do you want to see prices for multiple destinations?
 Different flight booking sites have different capabilities.

 Once you determine which site is worth your time depending on the trip, compare prices with a few to make sure you’re getting the best deal.
 And always check the airline’s own site: OTAs are good at displaying fees associated with an individual flight, but it’s trickier to compare fare options (classes like basic economy vs. economy) on that flight.

 Lastly, it’s important to remember that this list can be separated into two main types: booking sites (also called OTAs) that you book directly with as a third party, and aggregators otherwise known as metasearch sites that’ll send you to a booking site to make your transaction.
 The latter are better if you want to use any frequent flyer programs you might belong to and acquire points.

 Editor’s note: This story was originally published in 2019.
 It has been updated to reflect the most current information.
 Sarah Schlichter and Megan Johnson contributed to this story.